Msmastr74/Bogobot/README.md

  * /manage logs and /manage telemetry: Shows recent in-memory logs or command activity.
  * /usage: Shows command usage totals.
  * /help: Shows bot command help, or a command signature when given a command name.
- * /capabilities: Shows the bot capability reference.
+ * /capabilities: Sends the bot capability reference as a Markdown attachment.
  * /avatar and /ping: Small Discord utility commands.
  * /python and /javascript: Execute code in WASI-backed sandboxes, with modal input for longer programs or uploaded source files.
  * /ai_activity: Schedule, trigger, list, or remove AI activity triggers for a channel.